 At first, it can be difficult to adjust your makeup routine to the new you.
-By following these best practices, though, you can make the most of your cosmetic enhancement.
+By following these best practices, though, you can make the most of your facelift.

 1. Less Foundation and Concealer

 Foundation and concealer are products that are designed to even out skin tone.
-As we get older, it is more necessary because looser skin is more prone to blemishes and uneven tone.
+As we get older, these may become necessary because looser skin is more prone to blemishes and uneven tone.

 Tauter skin, on the other hand, is youthful and glowing, meaning less foundation is needed to even out the tone.
 Let your skin breathe!

 Powder is important after a facelift because running foundation is more noticeable on smooth skin.
 When powdering your face, use small amounts of loose powder.
 It does not take much to set a light foundation.
 Pressed powder is hard to apply lightly, so avoid it.